 Did you know that the best time to view wildlife is typically in the winter season?
 The trees and shrubbery are gone for unobstructed views and frozen water sources lure animals to available flowing water.

 There are two locations for fantastic, elevated wildlife watching: the Illinois Waterway Visitor’s Center outdoor viewing platform and at the top of Starved Rock looking out towards Plum Island.
-Bring your cameras and binoculars to capture local bald eagles, heron, ducks, wild turkeys, and deer.
+Bring your cameras and binoculars to capture local bald eagles, herons, ducks, wild turkeys, and deer.

 2. Climbing or Simply Viewing the Ice Waterfalls